 On this page

 There is not enough money coming in, due to the corona crisis.
-You can no longer apply for NOW, Tozo, TVL, or TONK for the period after 30 September 2021.
+You can no longer apply for NOW, TVL, Tozo or TONK.
 But there are still measures in place, depending on your type of business:

 - SMEs can make use of the extended SME credit guarantee scheme, BMKB-C.